derektypist/derek-dhammaloka-cv/README.md

 My Groups and Societies include BCS, IMA and w3schools.com (Public Facebook Group).
 Tooltips are provided to let the browser know that the user has hovered over these interest links.

-## GitHub
+### GitHub

-The GitHub Page is where you (the user) can view my GitHub Projects (user name derektypist) as well as searching on other user profiles.
+The GitHub Page is where you (the user) can view my GitHub Projects (user name derektypist) as well as searching on other user profiles (e.g. igorvanloo).

+GitHub Information consists of:

+- Username (e.g. derektypist)
+- Number of Followers
+- Number Following
+- Number of Repositories
+- Repository List

-## Download CV
+### Download CV

 A PDF File of my CV is available for downloading (it opens in a new window).

-## Social Links
+## Features

-Social Links (e.g. Facebook and LinkedIn) are available on every page.
-Tooltips are provided.
+Allows you to download a copy of my CV as well as visiting my LinkedIn Profile and my Facebook Profile.
+You can even connect me on LinkedIn and make a friend request on Facebook.

+You can view details of my work history and skills.

+You can get more information on my interests in the interests page.

 ## Technologies